Our missions are delivering payloads to the Moon for governments, companies, universities, non-profits, and individuals.

 The MoonArk, an epochal collaborative space project at Carnegie Mellon University, embodies the arts, humanities, sciences, and technologies in a set of intricately designed objects intended to spark wonderment and discovery for future generations.

-The Arch Mission Foundation designs, builds, delivers and maintains curated longterm archives that are housed in specially designed devices called Arch LibrariesTM (pronounced “Arks”).
-Arch Libraries are being developed with a variety of form factors to survive for long durations in space, as well as on the surfaces of planets, moons and asteroids.
+The Arch Mission Foundation designs, builds, delivers, and maintains curated, long-term archives that are housed in specially designed devices called Arch Libraries, or Archs (pronounced “Arks”).
+Archs are being developed with a variety of form factors to survive for long durations in space, as well as on the surfaces of planets, moons, and asteroids.

 Astrobotic will demonstrate its standalone Terrain Relative Navigation (TRN) sensor as a payload on its first mission to the Moon.
-With the TRN sensor, spacecraft will be able to perform pin-point landings on planetary surfaces with an unparalleled accuracy of less than 100 meters.
+TRN will enable spacecraft to perform landings on planetary surfaces with an unparalleled accuracy of less than 100 meters.
 The TRN sensor is being developed under a $10 million NASA Tipping Point contract with NASA Johnson Space Center, Jet Propulsion Laboratory, and Moog.

-Use our interactive mission design worksheet to experiment with destinations, specify your payload characteristics, and choose services.
-You can see the estimated mission cost and save your work for later refinement.
+Use our online mission design tool to select a destination, define your payload's characteristics, and choose services.
+You can see the estimated mission cost and submit your mission for analysis by Astrobotic.